Storming Heaven (Giardina novel): The Bishop Family

 Aunt Jane - Both Carrie's great aunt and grandmother, a widow who lives with the rest of the family.

 Aunt Becka - Carrie's paternal aunt, a spinster.

 The Justices

 Ermel Justice - Cousins with C.J.'s grandfather.
 A successful businessman.

 Annadel Justice - His wife.
 Violet Marcum's second cousin.

 Isom Justice - Their son, and one of Rondal Lloyd's closest friends.
 He marries Gladys Marcum.

 Pricie Justice Lloyd - Their daughter and Talcott Lloyd's wife.

-Other Characters
+Other characters

 Rosa Angelelli - One of the main narrators, and a housekeeper for one of the coal operators.
 An immigrant from Italy.

 Dr. Booker - A black doctor who is one of the leaders of the union.

 Albion Freeman - Carrie Bishop's husband.
 A hardshell baptist preacher and a pacifist who doesn't believe in Hell.

+Allusions

+The following are historical references that appear in Storming Heaven.